 This coach is a 1974 GMC Standard-Floor plan with a side wet bath and rear bed.
 It is a very roomy coach that has been well maintained.
 It has a newly rebuilt 455 engine with about 10,000 miles.
 This coach also comes with a Honda EV 6010 generator.
 It also has fog lights, aluminum rims, custom front bumper, a flat screen T.V, custom made entertainment center and much more.
-This coach is priced at $31,000 and is ready to go.
+This coach is priced at $31,000 now only $25,000(as of Feb23)

 When a GMC was purchased new, it went to 1 of 2 homes.
 The first used and enjoyed the coach, took its family to vacations and basically the coach became a part of the family.
 The second person neglected the coach, only used it once in a while and didn’t keep up with maintenance or was cared for.
 That coach would be considered a “core”.

 After 45 years, the nice coaches are still out there but even the neglected core coaches are being sought after.
 Again after 45 years, there are things on even well kept coaches that need attention today.

 <<<<<< Wanna learn more about the expectations and the realities of having one of these……read more below>>>>>>>>>>>

 This is a basic categorization of condition and what it will take to bring one of these old machines back on the road.

 Let me explain my coach condition rating.
 As I see it, there are 3 levels of coach condition: